Table of Contets

 Once hired, hourly employees will need to fill out time sheets found on the Forms page and e-mail them to Laura Dallmann at the end of each pay period.
 For more details, contact Laura directly.

-- The student needs to complete the Employment Information Form found at https://www.ndsu.edu/fileadmin/vpfa/forms/HR-EmploymentInfo.pdf.
-Or go to https://www.ndsu.edu/forms/, select the "Human Resources/Payroll" drop down menu and find the Employment Information Form.
+- All students need to complete the Employment Information Form found at https://www.ndsu.edu/fileadmin/vpfa/forms/HR-EmploymentInfo.pdf or go to https://www.ndsu.edu/forms/, select the "Human Resources/Payroll" drop down menu and find the Employment Information Form.

 - If the student is not currently employed at NDSU, then he/she will need to go to the HR/Payroll Office.
 The HR/Payroll Office will give the student a yellow form (the Approval Sheet) that needs to be returned to Laura Dallmann.
 The date on that form is the earliest the student can start working if they are not already on payroll at NDSU.

 - Both items (as necessary) need to be turned in to Laura Dallmann before she can proceed with the request to hire.

 - Lab supplies and equipment go through Jeff.
 You may need to complete the ECE Parts Ordering Form found on the Resources - Forms page.

 - Computer and software purchases go through CoE Tech Support.

 - Office supplies, travel, and other miscellaneous requests and reimbursements go through Laura Dallmann.